Etching: The process of decoration by the use of acids. The silver is covered

 Egg-cup Frame: A frame for holding multiple egg cups and spoons.

 Egg Coddler: A container for cooking eggs at the table, popular during the Victorian era.
-Eggs

-be done in about seven minutes.
+The eggs would be done in about seven minutes.

 Engraving: A process of decoration done by cutting shallow lines and grooves into